Updated: Jan 8, 2022

 She wondered what they had been trying to say these feral teens on their mopeds.
 It’s a hard look to pull off, gangsta on a 50cc, helmets pushed back on their heads and cigarettes hanging from pink lips.
 She gave them credit for the effort—products of the local estate and the failing school.

-She wondered if the word was somehow a cry for help, but then why not just spray HELP in large blue letters?
-Fewer letters.
-Perhaps that required a degree of self-awareness which had escaped them.
-Maybe these kids who’d grown up tough were just weaned on a world of trouble.
+She wondered if the word was somehow a cry for help, but then why not spray the four letters HELP in large blue letters?
+Perhaps that required a degree of self-awareness that so far escaped them.
+Maybe these kids who’d grown up hard were weaned on a world of trouble.
 Perhaps it was a nickname?
 A gang name?
 Their tag?
 Their way to mark their manor, to state their existence, to mark their time.

 The policeman watched them go, shaking his head, the youth of today, nothing but TROUBL.